Getting Started

 Monitoring

-Near Real-Time Transient Clients
+Near Real-Time Occasionally-Connected Clients

 Component: NServiceBus

-NuGet Package: NServiceBus (8.x)
+NuGet Package: NServiceBus (9.x)

-Project structure
+Solution structure

 Before running the sample, review the solution structure, the projects, and the classes.
-The Publisher and ClientHub projects are command-line applications that host an instance of NServiceBus.

 Sharing message types with SignalR

 The StockEvents project contains the definition of a message class that is shared with both NServiceBus endpoints, the SignalR hub, and the SignalR client.
-Open "StockTick" to see the message that will be published by this sample.
+Open StockTick to see the message that will be published by this sample.
 Note that this event is defined using unobtrusive mode message conventions, allowing the Client project, which only uses SignalR, to reference the message type without requiring a reference to NServiceBus.

 var conventions = endpointConfiguration.Conventions();